alexkodingu/overweight-hello-world/README.md

 ### Watch

 1. [Github] In the tab "Actions", a workflow "deployment" will appear with a run name of your commit message.
-2. [Github] if you select it, you will see the name of the jobs (describe previously).
-You can click on each job to have detail about it.
+2. [Github] If you select it, you will see the name of the jobs (describe previously).
+You can click on each job to see details.
-3. [GCP] The 1st job should create in order: VPC, subnet, artifact registry, Kubernetes Engine (GKE), container node pool, compute.(The GKE part should take a few minute).
+3. [GCP] The 1st job should create in order: VPC, subnet, artifact registry, Kubernetes Engine (GKE), container node pool, compute.(The GKE part should take few minutes).
 4. [GCP] At the end of the 2nd job, a image should be available in the artifact registry.
 5. [GCP] The 3rd job will deploy the application.
-In the view Services&Ingress of GKE, you should see an ip address to see the application ``http://34.173.214.138:80/``.
-Even if the service is available it's possible that the deployment take some time because the default node is really slow.
+In the view Services&Ingress of GKE, you should see an ip address to see the application ``123.123.123.123:80/``.
+Even if the service is available it's possible that the deployment take some time because the default node type is really slow (to stay in [GCP free tier](https://cloud.google.com/free/docs/free-cloud-features)).
-6. Open the URL on a browser, you should see a hello world message and the prefecture & capital of Japan (retrieved from the mariadb database)
+6. Open the address in a browser, you should see this:

 ```txt
 Hello World!